-- 3. Information about how we make provision for pupils with SEN including: evaluation of effectiveness, assessment and reviewing process, adaptations to curriculum, additional support and wider support - a) All interventions use the 'Assess, Plan, Do, Review' cycle.
+3. Information about how we make provision for pupils with SEN including: evaluation of effectiveness, assessment and reviewing process, adaptations to curriculum, additional support and wider support a) All interventions use the 'Assess, Plan, Do, Review' cycle.
 If we feel a child may need additional support we will assess their areas of need, plan the appropriate interventions and review the impact of provision regularly to decide whether or not the child is making progress.

 b) The progress of a child will be assessed in a variety of different ways depending on their needs.
 In our school we monitor the progress of reading using the Salford assessment, numeracy is monitored using Sandwell assessments and we assess spelling by testing the children on particular phonic phases or common exception words/high frequency words.
 For a child's general understanding we use Welcomm as an assessment.
 PIVATS also allows us to monitor progress for the following areas; number, shape, space and measure, reading, writing, speaking and listening.
+NFER Standardised Tests enable us to track and monitor pupil progress against standardised testing and highlight any children who may be falling below average.

-- c) All children receive class teacher input via high quality classroom teaching.
+c) All children receive class teacher input via high quality classroom teaching.
 The teacher will have the highest possible expectations for your child and all pupils in their class.
 All teaching is based on building on what your child already knows, can do and can understand.
 Different ways of teaching may be implemented so that your child is fully involved in learning in class.
-This may involve things like using more practical learning or providing different resources adapted to your child. - d) All lessons are differentiated to meet the needs of your child and the class.
+This may involve things like using more practical learning or providing different resources adapted to your child.

+d) All lessons are adapted to meet the needs of your child and the class.
 Within classes, grouping of ability, mixed and independent work is used to support all pupils.
-Specific strategies may be used (which may be suggested by the SENDCO or staff from outside agencies) to enable your child to access the learning task. - e) If a child's needs goes beyond classroom differentiation and/or interventions, we may consider them to take part in the Orrets Meadow programme to support reading and spelling difficulties.
-We may also liaise with the Educational Psychologist or other appropriate agencies to seek further advice, such as the school nurse, CAMHS, the ASC team etc. - f) For pupils who may have a physical need, we ensure they are able to engage in all the activities in the school by using appropriate apparatus to allow pupils to take part or use teaching staff to support the children when necessary. - g) To help develop children's social, emotional or mental health in our school we may use various interventions such as, Time to Talk and Socially Speaking.
-We also regularly seek advice from CAMHS and make use of their resources when appropriate.
+Specific strategies may be used (which may be suggested by the SENDCO or staff from outside agencies) to enable your child to access the learning task.

+e) If a child's needs goes beyond classroom differentiation, we may consider them to take part in the Early Reading and Phonics Intervention or daily precision teaching to support reading and spelling difficulties.
+We may also liaise with the Educational Psychologist or other appropriate agencies to seek further advice, such as the school nurse, CAMHS, the ASC team etc.

+f) For pupils who may have a physical need, we ensure they are able to engage in all the activities in the school by using appropriate apparatus to allow pupils to take part or use teaching staff to support the children when necessary.
+Advice is sought from outside agencies such as Occupational Therapy and any recommendations are implemented to fully to remove any barriers to accessing the learning environment or task at hand.

+g) To help develop children's social, emotional or mental health in our school we may use various interventions such as, Time to Talk, The Homunculi Approach to Social and Emotional Well-being and Socially Speaking.
+We also use the Rest Easy method as a whole school approach to wellbeing.
+Advice is regularly sought from CAMHS and their resources are implemented where appropriate.